Skip to content

 Once all required fields are filled out, users can click the "Create Policy" button.

-If successful, they receive a confirmation message and are redirected to the homepage.
+- If successful, they receive a confirmation message: "Policy created successfully!"

 Create Policy Form